WebmasterCamp/jwcx-registration-frontend/README.md

 This is the frontend used for handling registration requests by Junior Webmaster Camp X.

-## TODOs

-1. Update font to RSU, RSU Text and KeepCalm, and update style according to JWCx CI

-2. Develop Stats API in Cloud Functions to count campers in each majors

 ### Bugs

 * Redirection Loop on Windows (Status: Unknown)